an0t8/dockergui/README.md

 ## Description:
 dockergui is a base image based of phusion's base image version 0.9.16 with ssh disabled.

+This image is based on Carlos Hernandez's linuxserver/dockergui x11rdp1.3 branch (https://github.com/linuxserver/dockergui/tree/x11rdp1.3) with guacamole/guacd/tomcat 7 removed.
+It provides a base image for headless GUI apps that can expose an RDP port for a connection.
+This can be used instead of the linuxserver/dockergui container if you have a centralized Guacamole service running so that the overhead of guac/tomcat isn't duplicated in each container.

 This Docker image makes it possible to use any X application  on a headless server through a modern web browser such as chrome.
 The x11rdp branch using X11rdp to run its virtual X server, while the Xvnc using ofcourse Xvnc for it's virtual X server.
 The x11rdp branch is experimental and sometimes has drawing issues.
 Both branches